 Images: Giphy (6)

 Abs have been a hot topic for a while now, so let’s talk about them: what they are, how to get them, and like, if we even want them.
 (The answer to that last question is an obvious yes.)
-Getting abs became trendy in the early 2000’s around the time when people started to realize they wanted J.Lo’s six pack instead of Mary-Kate Olsen’s emaciated rib cage.
+Getting abs became trendy in the early 2000’s around the time when people started to realize they wanted J.Lo’s six pack.
 Then, the ab crack suddenly became the new thigh gap of the internet and we started Googling shit like “Khloé Kardashian workout routine.”
-All of this important history brings us to today, where we’re left staring at our SoulCycle instructor’s chiseled stomach and wondering how many calories were in that bagel we ate earlier.
+All of this important history brings us to today, where we’re left staring at our SoulCycle instructor’s chiseled stomach and wondering how we can look like that before our vacation in 2 weeks.
 If you’re looking for some real info, it’s time to get some facts straight.
 Having good abs is more than just a flat tummy—as Meek Mill once said, there’s levels to this shit.
 Meaning, there are a lot of different parts of your abs and you can’t just do one exercise to tone all of them.
 So here’s the deal with all your various ab muscles and what exercises you need to do to get amazing abs all over.

 That Line Down the Middle